What is constipation?

 - Pregnancy

-In particular, your at higher- risk of experiencing chronic constipation increases if you’re an older adult, a woman, are physically inactive or have a mental health condition like depression or an eating disorder.
+In particular, you're at higher- risk of experiencing chronic constipation increases if you’re an older adult, a woman, are physically inactive or have a mental health condition like depression or an eating disorder.

 Symptoms of constipation vary across the board, but generally include: